Palfore/Pybiosis/examples/dynamic_button_generation_on_streamdeck/README.md

 ![something](3.png)

-If instead, we went to `Settings` instead of `Visuals`, we get to control the orientation.
+If we went to `Settings` instead of `Visuals`, we get to control the orientation.
 This is what `MonitorLayout.create_setting_controls()` does.

 ![something](4.png)